alexkubl/collage/README.md

 # Collage
 Course project for "Graphical applications development"

 That is the collage editor of natural compositions.
 For custom layout you need to upload background and foreground objects (already matted, .png file format with alpha channel) and press the button "Create composition" for generation of layout.
-You also can move objects way you want.
+You also can move objects the way you want.